toalett-io/react-amqp-stream/README.md

 one.
 You can retrieve this consumer tag from an [`AMQPSource`](src/AMQPSource.php) with `getConsumerTag()`.

 Check out the [examples](examples) folder for some simple implementations.
-They are not much different than the ones given in the above two code blocks.
+They are not much different than the ones given in this readme.
 Feel free to play around with them.

 _Note:_ There are some concessions with regards to latency due to the fact that the stream adapter library uses polling under the hood.
 Please refer